 Dreaming of a sunkissed day?
 Even white sand beaches get unexpected weather and seasonal blips.
 Check average weather patterns for the time of year your wedding will take place, and find out what happens if your destination is hit by a downpour.

-The first kiss as man and wife is super-special — so plan ahead!
+The first kiss as a married couple is super-special — so plan ahead!
 Ensure your photographer’s primed to record the moment, and pucker up in non-smudge lipstick.

 It’s all about January in the UK, but the New Year is celebrated in March in Bali, April in Thailand and November in the Maldives.
 Check local calendars for special festivals and events.